 Using Templates

-Jasper's Templates endpoint is a powerful tool for generating content from over 70 default templates as well as any custom templates built exclusively for your organization.
+Jasper's Templates endpoint is a tool for generating common marketing assets using our default templates as well as custom templates built exclusively for your organization.

 This guide will walk you through the process of retrieving template data and running a template to get your desired AI output.